Host a PCP Sunday on November 4, 2018

-Today, more than 50 years of serving Congo, Paul Carlson Partnership invites you to join us in honoring the legacy of this missionary hero.
+Today, more than 50 years of serving Congo, we invite you to join us on November 4, 2018 and host a PCP Sunday at your church to remember the legacy of Dr. Paul Carlson.

-- PCP Sunday Song Sheet
+Sunday Song Sheet

-- PCP Sunday Kids Activity
+Sunday Kids Activity

 Here is the electrifying story of Christian heroism that caught the world’s imagination when first published in 1965 – the story of a California surgeon who took his family into the jungle of Congo to care for the sick and needy, only to be gunned down after being falsely accused of being a spy.
 The horror of Dr. Paul Carlson’s death on November 24, 1964, during a rescue attempt in Kisangani (then Stanleyville), evoked shocked reactions around the world.
-Lois Carlson Bridges, Paul’s widow, traces the impact of his faith as he sought direction for his life, and the struggle the couple faced in choosing a life of hardship over the alluring comforts of a wealthy suburban medical practice.
+Lois Carlson Bridges, Paul’s widow, traces the impact of his faith as he sought direction for his life, and the struggle the couple faced in choosing a life of hardship over the alluring comforts of a wealthy suburban medical practice

 Share Your Story